mikeysklar/bubby/README.md

 Why Bubby
 ===

 Bubby is an affectionate nickname for a friend, peer or even grandmother (Yiddish).
-This pocket keyboard acting as a digital everyday carry device is the friend you take with you.
+This pocket keyboard acting as a digital everyday carry device.
+It is the friend that accompanies you.

 Why Chording
 ===

 The Human <--> Machine interface has enormous potential for improvement.
 The most egregious issue is the keyboard.
 The qwerty layout is designed to be ineffecient.
 Chording based keyboards have shown typing speeds exceeding 400 wpm.
 Douglas Engelbart a developer of early input devices attempted popularize chording in a 1968 demo.
-Now with VR, AR and always connected devices it makes sense to adapt the earlier chording designs into a discrete interface.
+Now with VR, AR and wearables it makes sense to adapt the earlier chording designs into new discrete interfaces.